Best Strapping Systems for Your Wood Products Line

 • Automated operation where the product is transported by powered conveyor and strap cycle is initiated by signal exchange between the conveyor controller and strapping system.

 By answering these questions and working through them with their strapping system supplier, purchasers of systems for fabricated wood products can be confident of selecting the best system for their needs.

 EAM-Mosca Corporation provides high-performance strapping system solutions to a variety of industries, including food, graphic arts, mailing, fulfillment, logistics, corrugated, wood, and other industrial or consumer goods.
-The company combines innovative equipment with strapping materials manufactured to maximize machine performance, and customer support programs that help customers meet their performance and productivity goals.
+We combine innovative equipment with strapping materials manufactured to maximize machine performance and customer support programs that help our customers to meet their performance and productivity goals.